shams-nahid/My-Daily-AWS-Study/public/AWS Storage/05 EBS.md

       - If we have 2 EBS volume
       - We write on each of volume
       - So even if one EBS volume fails, data is still exist in another one

+### Attaching a New EBS Volume

+When we attach a new EBS to EC2 instance, it is considered as block device.
+To make it usable, need to

+- Format to a file system (AWS does not pre configure any file system to EBS)
+- Mount it to the instance